Some of the ways that we are in Service to Others

 The Rev. Roger E. Nelson & Dotsie Nelson Scholarship

 The goal of this scholarship is to be able to award a scholarship to all students who apply and meet the criteria.
-Scholarships are awarded out to graduating high school seniors.
+Scholarships are awarded out to church members who are graduating high school seniors.

 Warmth Tree